mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 Like all other dialogs where a chain link appears, when the chain is linked the aspect ratio is maintained.
-To disconnect the chain, just click on the links and the two halves will separate.
+To disconnect the chain, just click on the link and the two halves will separate.

 .. image:: /images/Scale_Image_to_New_Size.png